markalanboyd/Audulus-DSP/README.md

 ## `sampleRate` Global Variable
 ![Sample Rate Global Variable](/docs/img/sample-rate-global.png)

 You also have access to a global variable called `sampleRate`.
-This is the sample rate of the audio signal.
+This is the sample rate of the input signal.

 The `sampleRate` variable is set either by Audulus' global sample rate, an inline Resample node (for supersampling), or the host's sample rate if you are using Audulus as an AUv3.
 If you change the sample rate, the `sampleRate` variable will be updated and the script will be recompiled.